psmsmets/CiteULike_download_pdf/README.md

 The script asks for your CiteULike username and password to initiate an http session.

-All pdf documents are stored in the folder "USERNAME_pdf".
+Pdf documents will be downloaded into the folder "USERNAME_pdf".
 Already existing documents in the output folder are skipped.

-Your BibTex file and folder with pdf documents are now ready to be imported imported in Mendeley (desktop).
+Your BibTex file and folder with pdf documents are now ready to be imported in, for example, Mendeley (desktop).